tarwn/lessthandot-hugo/blogs/content/posts/2015-02-19-bundling-with-the-requirejs-optimizer.md

     ]
 }
 ```
-The optimizer produces a new “app.js” file for me in the js-built folder and I can copy that over my existing source file.
-Notice how I did not have to define every single file, the optimizer will take the two modules in the “include” and trace all of their dependencies for me.
+The optimizer produces a new "app.js" file for me in the js-built folder and I can copy that over my existing source file.
+Notice how I did not have to define every single file, the optimizer will take the two modules in the "include" and trace all of their dependencies for me.
 There is also an option to exclude individual files or other defined bundles.

 Config Translation: